groundboi/dotfiles/README.md

 ## TODO:

+* Consider a different colorscheme, like gruvbox or onedark.
+Colorscheme for tmux/shell?
 * Improve treesitter settings.
 Use `incremental_selection`, maybe turn `indent` on.
 Also, there is more treesitter functionality available via https://github.com/nvim-treesitter/nvim-treesitter-textobjects.
 For example, moving to functions, visually selecting a parsed object and increasing/decreasing scope, etc.
 * Vim filtering text to external commands, writing, reading, etc.
 * QEMU emulation, both in qemu-user and qemu-system